Garmelon/PFERD/CONFIG.md

   expanded to the current user's home directory.
 (Default: `.`)
 - `explain`: Whether PFERD should log and explain its actions and decisions in detail.
 (Default: `no`)
+- `status`: Whether PFERD should print status updates while crawling.
+(Default:
+   `yes`)
+- `report`: Whether PFERD should print a report of added, changed and deleted local files for all crawlers before exiting.
+(Default: `yes`)

 ## The `crawl:*` sections